 Pricing

-Two (2) years of business day support for openPDC annual support services is priced at €32,300 EUR.
+One (1) year of business day support for openPDC annual support services is priced at €16,150 EUR.

-Payment for the first year is due within 30 days of the contract signing or start date with an annual cost of €16,150 EUR.
-Payment for the second year is due within 30 days of the contract anniversary date.
+Payment is due within 30 days of the contract signing or start date with an annual cost of €16,150 EUR, with the option of a one (1) year renewal at the same price.

 GPA has the technical experience and capability to quickly meet Fingrid’s support needs for openPDC and to provide enhancements to them as your synchrophasor systems mature.